GenericMappingTools/gmt/doc/rst/source/sphtriangulate.rst

 sphtriangulate
 **************

+.. only:: not man

     sphtriangulate - Delaunay or Voronoi construction of spherical lon,lat data

 Synopsis
 --------